PP-Module for LiFi Access Systems

 This component must be included in the ST if the TOE implements any of the following features:

-The TSF shall generate symmetric cryptographic keys in accordance with a specified cryptographic key generation algorithm [PRF-384 and [selection: PRF-512, PRF-704, no other algorithm]] and specified cryptographic key sizes [256 bits and [selection: 128 bits, 192 bits, no other key sizes]] using a Random Bit Generator as specified in FCS_RBG.1 that meet the following: [IEEE 802.11-2020 and [selection: IEEE 802.11ax-2021, no other standards]].
+The TSF shall generate symmetric cryptographic keys in accordance with a specified cryptographic key generation algorithm [selection: Cryptographic Key Generation Algorithm] and specified cryptographic key sizes [selection: Cryptographic Key Sizes] that meet the following: [selection: List of standards]

 Application Note:

-The cryptographic key derivation algorithm required by IEEE 802.11-2020 (Section 12.7.1.2) and verified in WPA2 certification is PRF-384, which uses the HMAC-SHA-1 function and outputs 384 bits.
+The cryptographic key derivation algorithm required by IEEE 802.11-2020 (Section 12.7.1.2) and verified in WPA2 certification is PRF-384, which uses the HMAC-SHA-1 function and outputs a 384-bit key.
 The use of GCMP is defined in IEEE 802.11ax-2021 (Section 12.5.5) and requires a Key Derivation Function (KDF) based on HMAC-SHA-256 (for 128-bit symmetric keys) or HMAC-SHA-384 (for 256-bit symmetric keys).
 This KDF outputs 704 bits.

 This requirement applies only to the keys that are generated or derived for the communications between the AP and the client once the client has been authenticated.
 It refers to the derivation of the Group Temporal Key (GTK), through the Random Bit Generator (RBG) specified in this PP-Module, as well as the derivation of the Pairwise Transient Key (PTK) from the Pairwise Master Key (PMK), which is done using a random value generated by the RBG specified in this PP-Module, the HMAC function as specified in this PP-Module, as well as other information.
 This is specified in IEEE 802.11-2020, primarily in chapter 12.
 FCS_RBG.1 is defined in the NDcPP.